All Sections

 1. The lead is sent to your CRM — your main destination.

-So a lead can never silently disappear.
-To see your backups any time, just ask Claude: "Show me my most recent leads from the backup database."
+That's why a lead can never silently disappear.
+To see your backup copies any time, just ask Claude: "Show me my most recent leads from the backup database."

 Why the email alarm matters